agreenfield79/deckr/README.md

 **Prepare for capital.
 Powered by Watson.**

-From scattered documents to a complete prospectus: enter your borrower profile and loan terms → upload financial documents → **package complete in ~5 minutes.**
+From scattered documents to a complete prospectus: enter your borrower profile and loan terms → upload financial documents → **complete in ~5 minutes.**

 A borrower runs the pipeline and gets:
-- A 13-section **credit memorandum** written from the lender's perspective
+- A 13-section **credit memorandum** written from the lender's perspective.
 - A **loan prospectus sheet** structured from the lender's logic, calibrated to the borrower's advantage, and designed to attract competitive bids across lenders.

 *Every agent output is editable.
 Human review is built in at every stage.*